This article discusses common medications and treatments used to treat children with seizures.

 AEDs should be tapered slowly rather than stopped suddenly.
 This may mean that the dose is reduced on a weekly basis over several months.
 Parents should discuss the tapering schedule with the child's healthcare provider.

 Specific antiepileptic drugs — There are a number of anti-seizure medications available.
 A table that briefly describes these medications is available here (table 1).
-(See "Pharmacology of antiepileptic drugs".)
+(See "Overview of antiepileptic drugs".)

 Dietary treatment — A special diet, known as the ketogenic diet, has been used as a treatment for children with some types of seizures that do not respond to AEDs.
 The diet consists of high fat, relatively low carbohydrate and adequate protein.
 The diet does not usually "cure" the seizures, but it lowers the likelihood of seizures by at least 50 percent in approximately 40 percent of patients, particularly those between one and 10 years of age.